MDeus-ai/PlantVision/README.md

 **🌿PlantVision** is a deeplearning-powered plant disease detection system built with Python and PyTorch.
-It leverages a CNN architecture (EfficientNet) to classify 84 different kinds of plant diseases from 17 plants with a relatively high accuracy.
+It leverages a CNN architecture (EfficientNet) to classify 84 different kinds of plant diseases from 17 plant species with a relatively high accuracy.

 📚You can find the full project documentation [here](https://muhumuzadeus.netlify.app/projects/plantvision-cv001dd)